dustinstanley/katharsis-docs/source/index.rst

 ============================================

 Katharsis provides means to easily expose resources over the REST interface.
-If you want to take a deeper look on the concepts behind Katharsis, this is page for you!
+If you want to take a deeper look on the concepts behind Katharsis, this is the page for you!

 For the latest documentation please visit http://katharsis-jsonapi.readthedocs.io/en/latest/ .